-To model patient populations with a higher risk of fracture than in the base-case, which was derived from the key clinical trials, a historical cohort,78 and the online FRAX tool96 we increased the agedependent baseline fracture risks up to 100% of their base case value.
-The corresponding incremental cost-effectiveness ratios for each anabolic treatment in such higher-risk patient populations is shown in Figure 7 below.
-Fracture risks must be approximately 118% higher for abaloparatide to approach the \$150,000 per QALY threshold, or the approximate risk of an 85-year-old woman with a T-score of -4.
-Teriparatide did not approach commonly-cited cost-effectiveness thresholds until a >1000% increased risk of fracture was applied.
+To model patient populations with a higher baseline risk of fracture than in the base-case, which was derived from the key clinical trials, a historical cohort,31 and the online FRAX tool97 we increased the age-dependent baseline fracture risks up to 100% of their base-case value.
+The corresponding incremental cost-effectiveness ratios for each anabolic treatment in such higher-risk patient populations is shown in Figure 8 below.
+Annual fracture risks must be approximately 118% higher for abaloparatide to approach the \$150,000 per QALY threshold (i.e. 0.013 for hip, 0.075 for vertebral, and 0.052 for other non-vertebral fractures annually).
+This corresponds with a cohort in which the average 70-year-old has the approximate risk of an 85-year-old woman with a T-score of - 4.0.
+Teriparatide did not approach commonly-cited cost-effectiveness thresholds until a greater than 1,000% increased risk of fracture was applied.

-Figure 7.
+Figure 8.
 Results of Higher Baseline Fracture Risk Scenario Analysis